hello-jason/intro-to-middleman/markdown.md

 ???

 Create a new page `about.html.erb` and it will available example.com/about when you build the project.

-The asterisk is because you can have data files that Middleman can use to generate several pages.
+The asterisk is because you can have data files (yml, json) that Middleman can use to generate several pages.

 --